There has been a great deal of discussion and controversy in the media regarding the use of peptides.

 As discussed by Harvard Men’s Health Watch, some of the benefits include; enjoying protection from fractures, increased muscle mass, decreased body fat, improved exercise capacity and a reduced risk of future heart disease.

-A number of studies have also demonstrated improvements in psychological well-being, with specific improvements in energy improved sleep quality (fewer awakenings, increased duration of deep sleep).
+A number of studies have also demonstrated improvements in psychological well-being, with specific improvements in energy and improved sleep quality (fewer awakenings, increased duration of deep sleep).
 Moreover, healthcare consumption and sick days decrease in parallel with enhanced psychological well-being.

 “Every man desires to live long,” wrote Jonathan Swift, “but no man would be old.”
 He was right, and the fountain of youth need not be an illusion.